zwoefler/data-is-aweseome/README.md

 # 🚀 Data is Awesome
-Answering questions with opinionated `DATA STORIES` and `VISUALS` in `self contained projects`.
+> Answer questions with opinionated `DATA STORIES` and `VISUALS` in `self contained projects`

-**🎯 Goals**: Extend Python3, data aggregation and story telling skills.

-Focus on making your audience understand the subject at hand.

 Read more about the [❓️Why](docs/Purpose%20and%20Why.md)?
-⚠️Lots of text!

 ## 📏 Rules
-- 🔓 Datasources must be `publicly` available
+- 🔓 `Public` datasources
-- 🇬🇧 The working language is `English`
-- 🪜 `No paywalls`, or provide a ladder to climb over ;)
+- 🪜 `No paywall`, or provide a ladder to climb over ;)
-- 🔄 `Script`(s) for data gathering, processing and visualization
+- 🇬🇧 `English` is the working language
+- 🔄 `Scripts` must include the full pipeline:
+    - `Data gathering`
+    - `Processing`
+    - `Visualization`
-- 📝 Provide README.md to `explain thoughts` and technical steps
+- 📝 `Provide READMEs` on how to use, explaining thoughts and technical steps
-- 😉 Use Emojis and don't take yourself to seriously
+- 😉 `Emojis` help the understanding

-## 📝 Contributing?
+## 📝 Want to contribute?
-Always welcome...
-I mean, look at the state of this project.
+Have you seen the state of this project?
+Sure...

 For details, read [CONTRIBUTING.md](CONTRIBUTING.md)